-When setting up Product Planner we implemented a data structure that has worked for Dragon Innovation time and time again.
-Its simplicity and flexibility would allow everyone from a smartwatch company to an e-paper developer to use the platform successfully.
 Our particular combination of Parts, Product Items, and SKUs accurately represents the contents of BOMs, while the naming conventions helped to reflect how the final product would be packaged and marketed.

 But how do you quickly:

-- Highlight the flexibility of Product Planner's structure
+- Highlight the flexibility of this structure

 - Demonstrate its accessibility

 That’s where our burger comes in.